h2r/pomdp-py/docs/html/_sources/examples.mos.rst.txt

 *************************

 The purpose of this example is to **introduce the conventions** when building a project that involves a more complicated POMDP whose components better be separated for maintenance and readability purposes.
-We will first introduce this task at relatively high level, then introduce the convention of the project structure, which can help you organize your project, make the code more readable, and share components between different POMDPs.
+We will first introduce this task at relatively high level, then introduce the conventions of the project structure.
+The conventions can help you organize your project, make the code more readable, and share components between different POMDPs.

+* :ref:`overview`
+* :ref:`conventions`
+* :ref:`try-it`

+.. _overview:

 Problem overview
 ----------------